zenyth1/asx_fetch/README.md

 # asx_fetch
-Python module to fetch data from the Australian Stock Exchange
+Python module to fetch data from the Australian Stock Exchange public API